CK FOUNDATION Initiatives

 ALEGRIA 2030

-ALEGRIA (Advancing Livelihoods in Equity by Growing Resilience in Agriculture) is a regional project in Tucson, Arizona and its aim is to shift the response to chronically under-resourced communities from safety nets to sustaining nets that are designed, built, and sustained by local families and organizations.
+ALEGRIA (Advancing Livelihoods in Equity by Growing Resilience in Agriculture) is a regional project in Tucson, Arizona and its aim is to shifts the response to chronically under-resourced communities from safety nets to sustaining nets that are designed, built, and sustained by local families and organizations.
 Through codeveloped models, ALEGRIA advances work in five interlinked program areas which integrate: Racial & Gender Equity; Generational Approaches; Climate Resilience and Sustainability in an overarching framework.
-ALEGRIA addresses broken and unhealthy food systems by cocreating community-based approaches using a “zero barriers to access” strategy.
-With a broad group of BIPOC and low-income partners, ALEGRIA will share strategies and ideas that are rooted in deep cultural practices and knowledge while leveraging modern technology and expertise to feed body, mind, and spirit.
-ALEGRIA project’s team think that many of the solutions to the issues faced everyday by under-resourced communities lie with those individuals, organizations, and communities who represent those long-standing cultures and yet who live with food insecurity and racial inequities every day.

 FARMERS, RANCHERS AND GATHERERS OF THE SOUTHWEST (FRGSW)